microsoft/playwright/docs/src/test-api/class-test.md

 ## method: Test.slow#3
 * since: v1.10

-Conditionally mark all tests in a file or [`method: Test.describe`] group as "slow".
+Conditionally mark all tests in a file or [`method: Test.describe#1`] group as "slow".
 Slow tests will be given triple the default timeout.

 ```js tab=js-js
 const { test, expect } = require('@playwright/test');